Have you found yourself in a situation where you would like to change your apprenticeship training provider?

 Change can sometimes be a very daunting concept, but with these tips, and open honest conversations with both your existing training provider and your new potential provider, the process can be a much better experience, allowing your workforce to continue to improve their skill set and strengthen the calibre of your business.

-Oxford College of Apprenticeships has been delivering professional qualifications for over two decades.
+Oxford Professional Educational Group have been delivering professional qualifications for over two decades.
 This ensures we are perfectly placed to understand both the needs and requirements of learners and employers alike.